AdobeDocs/experience-manager-65.pt-BR/help/forms/developing/creating-flash-builder-applications-perform.md

  }
 ```

-### Criação do arquivo SSOEevent.as {#creating-the-ssoevent-as-file}
+### Criação do arquivo SSOEvent.as {#creating-the-ssoevent-as-file}

-O código a seguir representa o arquivo SSOEevent.as .
+O código a seguir representa o arquivo SSOEvent.as.

 ```java
  package um